-The executive compensation program has been designed to attract, motivate, reward and retain senior management by providing competitive total compensation opportunities based on performance, teamwork and the creation of shareholder value.
-It is a basic program consisting of salary, annual cash bonus awards, annual stock options, periodic contingent share awards, perquisites and employee benefits.
+The executive compensation program has been designed to attract, motivate, reward, and retain senior management by providing competitive total compensation opportunities based on performance, teamwork and the creation of shareholder value.
+The program currently consists of salary, annual cash bonus awards, annual stock options, periodic contingent share awards, perquisites, and employee benefits.

 In order to determine competitive compensation levels, the Company participates in a number of surveys conducted by independent consulting firms.
 In these surveys executive compensation levels are developed by looking at large numbers of similar positions across American industry and reflect adjustments based on company revenues.
-The Dow Jones Containers & Packaging Group Index ("Index"), which includes the Company, was used in the five-year shareholder return performance graph that appears on Page 16.
+The Dow Jones Containers & Packaging Group Index ("Index"), which includes the Company, was used in the five-year shareholder return performance graph that appears on Page 17.
 The companies in this Index also are included, as available, among the companies whose survey data is used in the Company's compensation studies.
 From time to time the Company contracts with independent consulting firms to perform customized compensation studies of companies in its industry group and/or of companies having similar long-term financial performance results.

-The total compensation package for executives is generally structured to be competitive with the median total pay practices for executives of other large corporations.
-The base salary midpoints are targeted to be at the median of surveyed market rates.
-Incentive compensation, consisting of annual cash bonuses and annual stock options awards, is targeted at the median of surveyed market compensation for expected Company performance.
-These awards provide opportunities to motivate and reward executives for exceptional performance.
-Executive perquisites are limited and provide a lower benefit than the market median.
-The benefits program for executives provides a benefit that is somewhat higher than the market median.
-This benefits program, in particular the retirement and life insurance plans, is designed to enhance retention of executives until normal retirement age.
+The total compensation package for executives for 1997 was structured to be competitive with the third quartile total pay practices for executives of other large corporations if challenging annual financial targets and corresponding longer-term increases in shareholder value were achieved.
+The base salary midpoints were targeted to be at the median of surveyed market rates.
+Incentive compensation, consisting of annual cash bonuses, annual stock options awards and periodic contingent share awards, was targeted at above-median competitive levels.
+These awards provided opportunities to motivate and reward executives for exceptional performance.
+Executive perquisites were limited and provided a lower benefit than the market median.
+The benefits program for executives provided a benefit that was somewhat higher than the market median.
+This benefits program, in particular the retirement and life insurance plans, was designed to enhance retention of executives until normal retirement age.

 The Committee has taken, and it intends to continue to take, steps necessary to assure the federal tax deductibility of compensation realized by senior executives.
-However, because of unforeseen future events, there is the possibility that future compensation, in some circumstances, may not meet tax deductibility requirements.
+However, to the extent that such steps would not be practical or would not be consistent with the Committee's compensation objectives, there is the possibility that future compensation, in some circumstances, may not meet tax deductibility requirements.

-Following is a discussion of elements of the executive compensation program, along with a description of the decisions and actions taken by the Committee with regard to 1996 compensation.
-Also included is a specific discussion of the decisions regarding Mr. Coker's compensation for performing the duties of Chairman and Chief Executive Officer.
+Following is a discussion of elements of the executive compensation program, along with a description of the decisions and actions taken by the Committee with regard to 1997 compensation.
+Also included is a specific discussion of the decisions regarding Mr. Coker's compensation for performing the duties of Chairman and Chief Executive Officer ("CEO").
 The tables and accompanying narrative and footnotes which follow this report reflect the decisions covered by the discussions below.